Localized prostate cancer

 Treatment

 The possible treatment options for prostate cancer will depend on various factors.
-They include the following:
+They include:

 • How much the cancer has spread (tumor stage)